Logo

 Aptitude Test Scores

-Generally, there is no minimum score required to clear an aptitude test.
-It depends on the number of applicants taking the test concurrently and the cutoff set by a company/institute.
-It is vital to score in the top 20 percent of applicants to get an interview invitation.
-Moreover, candidates who score in the top 5 percent tend to get a higher preference.
+Generally, no minimum score is required to pass an aptitude test.
+It depends on the concurrent number of applicants taking the test and the cutoff set by a company/institute.
+It is vital to score in the top 20 per cent of applicants for an interview invitation.
+Moreover, candidates who score in the top 5 per cent tend to have a higher preference.

 Below are three key points to remember if you want to understand aptitude scoring patterns and their interpretations: